garethhay/SmartzoneAPI/README.md

 I am new to both python and git.
 I am writing these as a training exercise for myself and I have not written code for an extended period.
 I have tested this against a SZ100 cluster of 2 running 3.6.2.
 These scripts will not work in the current state with vSZ-H and will only work correctly with vSZ-E. I would recommend using a read-only account.

-### Each script will need the following variables which will modify your own environment:
+### Each script will need the following variables which will need modifing for your own configuration:

 * `baseurl`
     * "https://general.direction.com:8443/wsg/api/public/v6_1/" #replace "general.direction.com" with either the host name or IP of a member of the cluster